cetran-sg/CoSim/README.md

 # CoSim

-## CETRAN Open-source Simulation framework
+## CETRAN open-source Simulation framework

 This repository contains code for the CoSim framework.
 The CoSim framework is a reference simulation framework for the virtual testing of autonomous (automated) vehicles built on top of the [Carla simulator](https://github.com/carla-simulator/carla).
 It also includes a reference bridge to [Baidu Apollo 8.0](https://github.com/ApolloAuto/apollo/tree/r8.0.0).